 The topics discussed during study circle varies widely, depending on interest of the members.
 Recent discussions have focused on the Bhagavad Gita, Karma Yoga, Bhakti Yoga, lectures and other works of Swami Vivekananda, Gospel of Sri Ramakrishna and the Holy Mother (Sri Sarada Devi), etc.

-Service for the homeless (Monthly)
+Service for the Homeless (Monthly)

 Swami Vivekananda prescribes "serving God within human beings" as one of the most effective ways for achieving spiritual progress and fulfillment in our lives.
 Our monthly service for the homeless is designed to give us an opportunity to serve God in the form of the poor and needy residents of our city.
-On one weekend every month, typically the third Saturday, we prepare and distribute food/snack packets and sometimes other useful items such as warm clothing for winter.
+On one weekend every month, typically the last Sunday, we prepare and distribute food/snack packets and sometimes other useful items such as warm clothing for winter.
 A unique feature of this activity is that it is made possible by the enthusiastic participation of our school-going volunteers who take care of most of the organization as well as the implementation.

-Spiritual Retreats and special lectures
+Spiritual Retreats and Special Lectures

 About 8-10 times a year, the Vedanta Center hosts distinguished visitors who hold spiritual retreats or lectures on topics related to Vedanta.
 Our visitors are usually monks of the Ramakrishna Order of India, serving as spiritual leaders of Vedanta Societies in various parts of the United States and also abroad (Sri Lanka, India, Canada, etc.).
 Occasionally we have guests belonging to other spiritual traditions as well.
 Lectures in the past have covered topics including the harmony of religions, karma yoga (the science of work), introduction to Vedanta, practicing Vedanta, bhakti (devotion), Upanishads (scriptures containing the philosophy of Vedanta), etc.